 4. Remember Me?

 Emails act as a reminder to existing and potential customers that you exist, engages inactive customers and can be a good way to offer incentives for repeat purchase.
 For those customers who have shopped with you in the past, but haven’t in a while, your brand may be a distant memory.
 Sending an email can remind customers of your brand and bring it back into their awareness.
 Best practice in email marketing would be to send an email to customers who haven’t shopped in a while, saying ‘come back and get X% off’, giving them an incentive to purchase again, or at least come back and browse.
 People act on impulse, clear CTAs and discounts can lead to instant sales.

 5. Build up your brand values

 Email marketing is a cost effective way to build up your brand values and personality within a consumers inbox.
 Best practice would be to send regular emails, maybe 4 times a month.
 You’re aiming for your email newsletters to be a reliable point of call for subscribers, for them to enjoy your content, so they are less likely to unsubscribe.

 Has your company lost data due to GDPR?
-Call us on 0204 505 9040 or email [email protected] to see how we can help you build up your database and get your email marketing flourishing.
+Call us on 0204 505 9040 or book a demo to see how we can help you build up your database and get your email marketing flourishing.